Tag Archives: parenting styles

 So the simple notion its OK to spank my kid from an adult perspective, triggers far greater emotions and reactions in the child.

 This isn’t about shaming parents.
 It’s about understanding this huge difference in perception.
 What we see as a quick course correction, a child’s brain registers as a danger signal.
 And as we’re about to see, that signal triggers a whole series of alarms in their developing mind, changing how they see the world and even how their brain physically gets wired.
-Decades of research have consistently shown that physical punishment is linked to harm to a child’s social, emotional, and cognitive development.
+Decades of research have consistently shown that physical punishment violence is linked to harm to a child’s social, emotional, and cognitive development.

 The Science – A Brain on High Alert